-If the defendant does not provide an answer within a certain period of time, and/or does not show up on the date of the court hearing, the defendant becomes a debtor, and a default Judgment results.
+If the defendant does not provide an answer within a certain period of time, and/or does not show up on the date of the court hearing, the defendant becomes a judgment debtor, and a default judgment results.

 A default means you won your lawsuit.
-In many ways, this is good news - the judge ruled in your favor, there were no delays, no extra expenses, and you didn't have to hear or read the debtor's lies in court.
+At first, this is good news - the judge ruled in your favor, there were no additional delays, no extra expenses, and you did not have to hear or read the debtor's lies in court.

 Other disadvantages of a default judgment include:

-1) If the court notice of the default does not mention a dollar amount, you must get a judge to sign an order to make it an enforceable money judgment.
+1) If the court notice of the default does not mention a dollar amount, you must get a judge to sign your proposed order to make it an enforceable money judgment.

-2) You can't do pre-judgment discovery on the debtor.
-This means you may have to later do post-judgment discovery to show fraudulent transfers or find the debtor's assets.
+2) You cannot do as much pre-judgment discovery on the debtor.
+This means you may have to later do post-judgment discovery to find the debtor's assets or show fraudulent transfers.

 3) Default judgments are harder to domesticate (transfer) into some other states.
 (E.G., Connecticut, New Jersey, and New York).
 In New York, a new lawsuit is required to domesticate a default judgment there.
 Some other countries also require an expensive new trial to domesticate a default judgment.
 It does not matter how good the proof of service is, in NY, you must file a new lawsuit to domesticate a default state judgment in NY.

-4) Debtors don't care about default judgments.
-If they cared, they would have either paid you, or showed up in court to contest your complaint.
-If you or a judgment enforcer takes their assets, they may suddenly care very much.
-The most popular way debtors try to avoid paying a judgment is to ask the court to vacate (cancel) the judgment.
+4) Most judgment debtors do not care about default judgments.
+If they had cared, they would have either paid you, or showed up in court to contest your complaint.
+If you or a judgment enforcer hires the Sheriff to take their assets, they may suddenly care very much.
+One way debtors may try to avoid paying a judgment is to ask the court to vacate (cancel) the judgment.

 If they succeed on a motion to vacate, you lose the judgment, and have to start over with a new trial.
 The most important issue a judge considers on a motion to vacate, is the proof of service.